10. Editing MIDI Notes and Velocities

 10.4.8 Editing Velocities

 To change velocity for a MIDI note, click and drag on the associated marker in the Velocity Editor.
-(To help you locate the velocity marker belonging to a MIDI note that may be stacked vertically with others, Live highlights the velocity marker for whichever note your mouse is hovering over.)
 Velocity values will be shown numerically in the Velocity Editor’s lane header.
+To help you locate the velocity marker belonging to a MIDI note that may be stacked vertically with others, Live highlights the velocity marker for whichever note your mouse is hovering over.

 As in the MIDI Note Editor, you can select multiple velocity markers to change by clicking with the Shift modifier held down.

 Tip: To set a group of notes so that they all have the same velocity, select their markers in the Velocity Editor, drag them up or down to either maximum or minimum velocity, and then adjust velocity to the desired value.

 As we saw earlier, Draw Mode allows drawing identical velocities for all notes within a grid tile.
 While in Draw Mode, velocity drawing is limited to only those notes that are currently selected.
-To draw markers individually (as you would want to with a crescendo, for instance) deactivate grid snapping with the CTRL-4(PC) / CMD-4(Mac) shortcut, or simply hold down the ALT(PC) / CMD(Mac) modifier.
+To draw markers individually (as you would want to with a crescendo, for instance) deactivate grid snapping with the CTRL-4(Win) / CMD-4(Mac) shortcut, or simply hold down the ALT(Win) / CMD(Mac) modifier.

 Tip: To draw a velocity ramp with notes that are all in the same key track, click a key in the piano roll to select all notes within the desired key track.
 Make sure Draw Mode is activated and draw the ramp into the Velocity Editor.
 This will affect only the selected notes.

 Tip #2: To draw a linear velocity ramp across a selection of notes, first select the notes that should be affected (using the Shift modifier to select non-adjacent notes if necessary).
-Make sure Draw Mode is activated and draw the line into the Velocity Editor while holding the CTRL(PC) / ALT(Mac) modifier.
+Make sure Draw Mode is activated and draw the line into the Velocity Editor while holding the CTRL(Win) / ALT(Mac) modifier.

 Each note in the MIDI Note Editor displays its velocity by the amount of shading in that note’s color — light notes play softly, and vice versa.
-To change the velocity of notes without the Velocity Editor open, click any selected note and drag vertically while pressing the ALT(PC) / CMD(Mac) modifier.
+To change the velocity of notes without the Velocity Editor open, click any selected note and drag vertically while pressing the ALT(Win) / CMD(Mac) modifier.